Last updated January, 2021

 Due to the global nature of the use of the Websites and Services, our privacy practices may vary among the states, countries and regions in which we operate in order to comply with applicable legal requirements.

-For all Visitors, Locus operates as the controller of your personal information.
-The following information applies to the personal information collected by Locus from Visitors of our Website.
-For information with regard to the Cookies we collect on our Visitors, please refer to Cookie Settings.
-For information with respect to any applicable data access rights, please refer to the section below: Your Rights and Choices with Locus as a Controller of your personal data.
+For all Visitors, Locus operates as the controller of your Personal Data.
+The following information applies to the Personal Data collected by Locus from Visitors of our Website.
+For information with regard to the Cookies we collect on our Visitors, please refer to Cookie Settings below.

 What Personal Data do we collect?